psychedelicious/lifelike/README.md

 - Play with most options while the automaton is running (except grid and cell size)
 - Save grid as image
 - Record video
-  - Best on Chrome (supports VP9 codec, good garbage collection means smoother performance)
+  - Best on Chrome (supports VP9 codec)
-  - Good enough on Firefox (supports VP8 codec, less good garbage collection may cause occasional stutters)
+  - Good enough on Firefox (supports VP8 codec)
   - No worky on Safari
 - Dark mode & themes
 - Mobile-friendly!
-- Fast (or at least, fast enough!)
+As best as I can manage with an app like this.

 ## Guide